anusha-ragunathan/cri_difference/README.md

      4 drwxrwxr-x    2 druid    druid         4096 Feb  8 22:58 var
 ```

+- Run a container on `containerd` using the image.
+Verify that the directory group/ownership is set as expected.

-3. Using `ctr` as client, run the image directly on containerd.
-Notice that the group:owner permissions are 'druid'.
+Using `ctr` as client, run the image directly on containerd.
 ```
 # ctr images pull docker.io/rubegolberg22/critest:latest
 docker.io/rubegolberg22/critest:latest:                                           resolved       |++++++++++++++++++++++++++++++++++++++|